kaybe804/UnitySimpleIK/README.md

 # UnitySimpleIK
 First i cannot guarantee that this will work for your workflow.
-I tested it with mine and i seemed to work consistently, but i am neither a unity programmer not a 3d artist, so this still might not work for you.
+I tested it with mine and i seemed to work consistently, but i am neither a unity programmer nor a 3d artist, so this still might not work for you.
 This is basically an alpha version.

 Installing the IK:
 Copy the contents of the plugin folder to game/bepinex/plugins/.